I wanted to see Owen and Mzee at Haller Park when I visited this nature park in Mombasa, Kenya last month, but they weren’t on display.

 See the previous picture above.
 It looked really peaceful and quiet when we got to the crocodile feeding area.
 Then you look closer and you see these crocodiles.
 Awesome aren’t they?

 And then the park staff comes to feed them some chicken and it makes for a really good show.
+Are these chicken as tasty as other African food?
+I don’t know.

 After watching a while, I figured it’s better to take a video of the next few.
 So here goes!